Importance of body alignment – with special thanks to John Rutherford MCSP DC HCPC

 Treatment of scoliosis in a child pre-puberty requires a paediatrician.

-Functional and degenerative scoliosis can be treated with manual techniques derived from physiotherapy, osteopathy and chiropractic.
+Functional and degenerative scoliosis can be treated with manual techniques derived from physiotherapy, osteopathy.
 This would include correction of vertebral position, stretching and strengthening of muscles, and functional exercise to retrain and reinforce body balance through the brain–nerve–muscle pathways.

 Surgical intervention may be required if exercise and bracing can’t modify curve progression.
 Bracing and activity suits can be most useful in curves below 30° in an adolescent approaching bone maturity (Reiser grade 4–5).
 It is possible to correct any unfused segments following surgery to improve body alignment.